H3AR7B3A7/ProfilePage/README.md

   - Angular / React / Vue
   - Kotlin
   - Swift
+  - C#
-  - C# (and a little C++ : Just to see where we came from though, I might spend some more time on this if I feel the need or want to get nostalgic. 🤣)
+  - C++ (Just to see where we came from though.
+I might spend some more time on this, if I feel the need or want to get nostalgic. 🤣)

 - 👯 I’m looking to collaborate with other developers
 - 🥅 2020 Goals: Contribute more to Open Source projects